 Rumor also won the title Best in Show at the AKC National Championship (2015).
 In total, she has won 103 championships throughout her lifetime.
 It was an honor for a German Shepherd as great as Rumor to win these awards, who we hope will have many more winnings to come.

-4. Rin Tin Tin
+4. Famous German Shepherd On The Big Screen: Rin Tin Tin

 Here is a name you are probably familiar with.
 In fact, to this day he may be one of the most popular when it comes to famous German Shepherds.
-He was one of the biggest dog stars in Hollywood and starred in a total of 27 Hollywood movies during his career.
+He was one of the biggest canine stars in Hollywood and starred in a total of 27 Hollywood movies during his career.

-He kept two of the puppies and named the dogs Rin Tin Tin and Nanette.
+He kept two of the puppies and named them Rin Tin Tin and Nanette.
 He did this in honor of a pair of dolls who were luck talismans that were in France at the time.
 The dolls depicted a couple in love that survived the bombardment, according to the soldiers.

-At the end of the war in 1919, Duncan took the dogs onto a ship that brought them to the United States.
+At the end of the war in 1919, Duncan took the pair onto a ship that brought them to the United States.
 But while in Long Island Nanette was diagnosed with pneumonia.
 Because of this she died shortly after.
 Back in Los Angeles, Duncan decided to teach Rin Tin Tin many different tricks, training him.
 This made Duncan realize that Rin had a gift.

 Charley Jones, who operated the camera that caught the leap in action, decided that Rin Tin Tin could become successful in acting in movies or TV shows.